adamshaylor/complex-spa-architectures/README.md

 ##How the HATEOAS demo works

 I’ve taken liberties with the term “HATEOAS.”
 I’m not trying to create an API that documents its own affordances.
 Instead, I’m taking the term “application state” literally and modeling the user interface controls in the hypermedia.
-This demo of HATEOAS may indirectly define its affordances but it does not adhere to any standard such as [JSON API](https://github.com/json-api/json-api).
+The API may imply its affordances indirectly but it does not adhere to any standard such as [JSON API](https://github.com/json-api/json-api).

-The benefit of modeling the user interface controls is that the client can be ignorant of the meaning of those controls and the logic behind them.
+The benefit of building an API this way is that the client can be ignorant of the meaning of its data and the logic behind it.
 When the user changes the controls, the client sends the state of those controls to the server.
-The server is responsible for translating the state data into models and responding to the client with an updated state reflecting the consequences of the user’s change.
+The server is responsible for translating the state data into models and responding to the client with a new state reflecting the consequences of the user’s change.

 Take this t-shirt demo for example.
-Select select a category, shirt and color.
+Start by selecting a category, shirt and color.
 Now go back to the cateogory menu and pick a different category.
 Just like in the isomorphic demo, the shirt and color menus are updated, but with HATEOAS, the update is the server’s responsibility alone.
 Here's the diff between the client request and server response:

 ```diff
 diff --git a/hateoas-request.json b/hateoas-response.json